Innsbruck, September 20–22, 2018

 Vergil’s narrative of Dido and Aeneas had a broad reception throughout the European literary history.
 Due to its impact on questions surrounding the fulfillment of duty and grief, or even death caused by love, it became an example, precursor, and point of reference for many Latin and vernacular love stories, and as such, it remains important to this day.
 As a result of the complex and difficult interference of heroism and love, many epics ignore the latter entirely, while others try to integrate love into the heroic or vice versa.
 Generic traditions notwithstanding, epic poetry is strongly influenced by the changing cultural and religious beliefs, commandments of heroism, as well as emotionality, especially of love and marriage.

-Since in Latin epics the enemy is frequently a worthy opponent and therefore a hero in many respects, it will also enrich the conference to focus on the loving enemy or the love of supporting actors, and to contextualize them within the broader thematics of the epic.
+Since in Latin epics the enemy is frequently a worthy opponent and therefore a hero in many respects, it also enriched the conference to focus on the loving enemy or the love of supporting actors, and to contextualize them within the broader thematics of the epic.

 Venue: University of Innsbruck, Dekanatssitzungssaal der Theologischen Fakultät, Karl-Rahner-Platz 1, 6020 Innsbruck